ozwolf-software/consul-jaxrs/README.md

 The design goal behind this library is to allow services that use a JAX RS-based client structure to utilise client-side service discovery and fault tolerance handling in combination with the Consul system.

 The library also provides a basic retry framework, allowing requests to be retried and revoking client instances on errors appropriately.
 However, if you want to use a more robust solution, then a library like [Failsafe](https://github.com/jhalterman/failsafe) might be more suitable.

+## EOL Notice

+While this library proved useful in the past for a consumer-based load balancing, more traditional load balancing techniques and technologies utilising Consul proved to be more robust and consistently managable.

 ## Changes From Version 1.x